Skip to Content

 Details around making your own shrub syrups or simple syrups can be found in this tutorial on mixology.

-Recipe for a Salty Dog Cocktail
+How to Make a Salty Dog Cocktail

 Salty Dog Cocktail